 But looks are far from being the most important thing to consider about an appliance before you buy it.
 What really stands out about this machine is that it is very well made.
 The quality build of this machine is apparent just by looking at it.
 And especially when you compare it to other famous bread makers.

 Let’s take the lid for example.
 In my review of the Cuisinart cbk-100, I mentioned how the hinges that connect the lid to the body are a little bit weak and flimsy.
 On this Zojirushi bread machine the hinges are super sturdy.
 In other words, this lid ain’t coming off unless you intentionally try to break it off.

 I’ve come across a lot of bread makers in the last few years and one of the things that stands out to me is that the control panel is almost always undersized and a bit difficult to read.
 This control panel, however, is different.
 A lot different.
 It actually sports a large font size.
 And even a large LCD screen.
 What’s more is that some menu options sport colors; start, cancel, and crust control.

-Now, let’s address the elephant in the room; the Zojirushi bb-pac20 is a big small kitchen appliance.
+Now, let’s address the elephant in the room; the Zojirushi bb-pac20 is a large small kitchen appliance.
 Not just a little larger than the competition.
 It’s just a big ole rectangle.
 It’s tall and long and wide.
-And unfortunately if you have a small kitchen with limited countertop space this thing will make your space feel even smaller.
+And unfortunately, if you have a small kitchen with limited countertop space this thing will make your area feel even smaller.